raymonstah/raymonstah.github.io/content/posts/experience-with-aws-sam/index.markdown

 ## Intro

 In the last couple of months, I've been trying out [AWS SAM](https://aws.amazon.com/serverless/sam/).
-AWS SAM is pretty much a thin wrapper around AWS CloudFormation.
+It's pretty much a thin wrapper around AWS CloudFormation, with an included CLI tool.
 For those of you who don't know, AWS Cloudformation is a way to programmatically control your infrastruture.
 Infrastructure as Code (IaC) is considered an industry best practice today, because it lets you declaratively state the underlying resources you want your applications to run on.
-This is useful because you write these infrastructure templates once, and generate the same immutable stack in different environments.
+This is useful because you can write these infrastructure templates once and generate the same immutable stack in different environments.

 Back to AWS SAM.
 I had an idea of building an app that does the player to character assignment for the board game Avalon.
 Basically, players connect to a gameroom, and the host starts the game.
 Once the game is started, all of the players get assigned to a random character.
 If you're familar with real-time online system, you probably guessed that we'd need to use the WebSocket protocol to enable this two-way communication between players and the server.